The logo of the baRUNNER website.

 • Additional opportunities to gain entry into the London Marathon,

-• Guilt free access to this website and regular club emails,
+• Guilt free access to this website and weekly club digests,

-• Two pounds discount from most UK fee entry running events.
+• Two pounds discount from most UK fee entry running events [with UK Athletics Affiliation].

 Club Eligibility

-The Athletics Club was formally a closed club for employees of British Airways but these days the organisation is more open with anyone welcome to join.
+The Athletics Club was formally a closed club for employees of British Airways but these days anyone is welcome to join.
 Potential joiners might like to be aware of the following summary of eligibility rules.
-These are a summary - please contact the membership secretary to confirm or discuss any details or eligibility flexibility.
-Also note that the eligibility rules of BA Clubs and the Athletics Club are subject to change over time but are likely to become more open, not less:
+These are a summary - please contact the membership secretary (Membership@barunner.org.uk) to confirm or discuss any details or eligibility flexibility.
+Also note that the eligibility rules of BA Clubs and the Athletics Club are subject to change over time:

-• To be a member of the British Airways Athletics Club you must be a member of BA Clubs...
+• To be a FULL member of the British Airways Athletics Club you must be a member of BA Clubs (Heathrow) (aka The Concorde Club)...

-• BA Club membership is open to all current and former employees of British Airways, employees of other aviation related companies, relatives of other members and section sponsored individuals.
-Contact the membership secretary to discuss being section sponsored by the Athletics Club.
+• BA Club membership is open to all current and former employees of British Airways, relatives of other members and now in addition Community Membership to anyone over the age of 18.
 The cost of joining BA Clubs depends on personal circumstances.
 Details can be found on the BA Clubs website (opens new window).
+Membership of BA Clubs has various benefits including, for eligible employees, flights to international events.

 • You also need to join British Airways Athletics Club itself...